How To Make A Great Resume In 2022 | The Complete Guide

 - Three to five bullet points describing your achievements and responsibilities

-- Include hard numbers in your bullet points when possible
+- Include hard numbers when possible

 - Start each bullet point with an action verb